-- An FSA ID, which is an account username and password used to sign the application.
+- An FSA ID, an account username and password, is used to sign the application.
 You and your child each need to create your own FSA ID.
 (Only one of a student’s parents needs to sign the student’s FAFSA form, so only one parent needs an FSA ID.)

 - A save key, which only your child needs, is a temporary password that lets you return to a partially completed FAFSA form.
 If you and your child are accessing the FAFSA from different locations, your child should do his or her part and then share the save key with you.

 The FAFSA form is available on Oct.
 1 for the next school year.

 The FAFSA form should be submitted as soon as possible because funds are limited.
 States and schools use FAFSA information to award their aid, and state or school deadlines may be earlier.

 Multiple ways to complete the FAFSA form are available: